Deceit07/Weather_Forecast_Website/README.md

 # Weather_Forecast_Website
-A website that can tell all weather details of a city created using HTML,CSS and Javascript
+Created using HTML,CSS and Javascript